grz0zrg/fsynth/documentation/mk/docs/settings.md

 OSC OUT

-- Enable/disable OSC output, slices data will be sent through OSC bundles via WebSockets, you will need an [OSC relay](https://github.com/grz0zrg/fsynth/tree/master/osc_relay) to use this feature
+- Enable/disable OSC output, slices data will be sent through OSC bundles via WebSockets, you will need an [OSC relay (https://github.com/grz0zrg/fsynth/tree/master/osc_relay) to use this feature

-Feedback

-- Enable/disable the availability of the previous frame in the Fragment shader (aka feedback), this is useful for complex effects, may be CPU/GPU intensive

-Editor theme

-- A list of code editor themes
+AudioWorklet

+- Enable/disable WebAudio AudioWorklet, experimental but fast in-browser additive synthesis engine (enabled by default if supported, this may require a recent browsers)

+FAS address

+- The location of [FAS (Fragment Audio Server)(https://www.fsynth.com/documentation.html#fas) on the network

 OSC address

 - The location of the OSC relay on the network

-FAS address

-- The location of [FAS (Fragment Audio Server)(https://www.fsynth.com/documentation.html#fas) on the network